Documentation

 See where individuals need to grow to match a target role they're being groomed for.

-Creating roadmaps from existing references
+Creating roleplays from existing references

-If you already have a reference with a Reference PowerWheel, you can create a new roadmap directly from it.
+If you already have a reference with a Reference PowerWheel, you can create a new roleplay directly from it.
 Choose whether you want assessment-only, learning-only, or a mix, and the AI generates the path using the existing reference.